Bonnie Wright

 Bonnie Wright and Simon Hammerstein

 Rumors linked Bonnie with "Glee" star Jacob Artist, whom she met at Elton John's party in West Hollywood.
-Both were attending an Oscar-related event for the first time and felt a bit out of place.
-Bonnie clarified that she and Jacob shared only a friendly bond and nothing more.
+They were both first-timers at an Oscar-related event and felt a little out of their element.
+Bonnie made it clear that she and Jacob were just friends and nothing more.

 In March 2022, Bonnie married Andrew Lococo, a 38-year-old businessman from California.
 A year later, Bonnie announced her pregnancy, and on September 28, 2023, she and Andrew welcomed a son.